 1. Introduction

-Palliative care prioritizes relief from distressing symptoms—particularly pain—to enhance the quality of life for patients with life-limiting illnesses.
-Morphine remains the gold standard strong opioid for moderate to severe pain.
+Palliative care aims to relieve distressing symptoms—especially pain—so patients with life-limiting illnesses can have the best possible quality of life.
+Morphine remains the gold-standard strong opioid for moderate to severe pain.
 Effective morphine prescribing in palliative care involves:

 Background (regular) dosing for continuous pain control